onnx/onnx/README.md

 cd onnx
 git submodule update --init --recursive

-# Set environment variables to find protobuf
+# Set environment variables to find protobuf and turn off static linking of ONNX to runtime library.
+# even better option is to add it to user\system PATH so this step can be performed only once.
+# For more details check https://docs.microsoft.com/en-us/cpp/build/reference/md-mt-ld-use-run-time-library?view=vs-2017
 set PATH=<protobuf_install_dir>\bin;%PATH%

-# Set environment variable to make sure ONNX does not statically link to runtime
 set USE_MSVC_STATIC_RUNTIME=0

 # Build ONNX
 python setup.py install
 ```